John E. Jones

 John was a graduate of Media, Illinois High School and Southeastern Community College.
 He was in the Army during the Viet Nam conflict.
 He was a grain truck driver most of his life and also a mechanic.
 Things he enjoyed were camping and traveling, horses, being outside, 4-H activities with his children and being with his grandchildren.

 Survivors include his wife, Carla of Mt.
 Pleasant; children, Kaitlin (Randy) Wade of Winfield, Marcus Jones of Mt.
-Pleasant, Laura (Mike) Eilers of Indianola, Van (Brenda) Jones of Twin Valley, Minnesota, and Brandy Jones of Marshalltown; eight grandchildren; two great-grandchildren; four sisters, Jan Wratchford, Pat Eagen, Robin Gunn and Anna Sue Clark.
+Pleasant, Laura (Mike) Eilers of Indianola, Van (Brenda) Jones of Twin Valley, Minnesota, and Brandy Biegger of Des Moines; eight grandchildren; three great-grandchildren; four sisters, Jan Wratchford, Pat Eagen, Robin Gunn and Anna Sue Clark.
 He was preceded in death by his parents; step-mother Rita Jones and brother, Darrell.

 According to his wishes, his body has been cremated and there will be no formal services at Elliott Chapel, New London.
 A family get together will be held at a later date.
 A memorial has been established for registration fees for Henry County 4-H. Online condolences may be left at www.elliottfuneralchapel.com.